shawxysu/xbsleep-ui/README.md

 ## Apple Watch / Shortcuts inbox

+See [Apple Watch Sleep Import with iOS Shortcuts](APPLE_WATCH_SHORTCUT.md) for the complete action-by-action setup guide.

 The app can also import pending sleep records from `state.todo.jsonl` in the private data repository.
 This file is a tiny JSONL inbox intended for iOS Shortcuts or other automations.
 Each non-empty line should be one JSON object:

 ```json